cyberbotics/webots-doc/darwin-op/gait-manager.md

 The *start* and *stop* functions are used to start and stop the algorithm.
 The *step* function is used to run the algorithm for a specified *duration*, expressed in milliseconds.

-> **note**:
+> **Note**:
-Note that, in order to run, the gait manager needs to know the position of each servo and the values of the gyro.
-It is therefore essential to enable the gyro and the position feedback of each servo before to use it, if it is not the case, a warning will appear and they will automatically be enabled.
+In order to run, the gait manager needs to know the position of each servo and the values of the gyroscope.
+It is therefore essential to enable the gyroscope and the position feedback of each servo before using it.
+If it is not the case, a warning will appear and they will automatically be enabled.